skatejs/ssr/README.md

 [See it in action!](http://jsbin.com/cilocowozu/2/edit?html,output)

+## API

+The only function this library exposes is `render()`.
+The first argument is the DOM tree you want to render.
+It can be a `document` node or any HTML node.
+The second argument are the options to customise rendering.
+These options are:

+- `debug` - Whether or not to pretty print the HTML result.
+Defaults to `false`.
+- `rehydrate` - Whether or not to add the inline rehydration scripts.
+Defaults to `true`.
+- `resolver` - The function to call that will resolve the promise.
+Defaults to `setTimeout`.

 ## Running in Node

 If you want to run your code in Node, just require the registered environment before doing anything DOMish.